-Figure 5.4.
-Intermolecular Hydrogen Bonding in Alcohols
+Figure 5.4 Intermolecular Hydrogen Bonding in Alcohols

 Molecules with more than one hydroxyl group show greater degrees of hydrogen bonding.
-This is evident from the boiling points shown in Figure 5.5.
+This is evident from the boiling points shown in Figure

-Boiling point increases significantly with additional hydroxyl groups, which permit more hydrogen bonding.
+Figure 5.5 Boiling Points for Various Alcohols Boiling point increases significantly with additional hydroxyl groups, which permit more hydrogen bonding.